saumyakriai/FHIR/README.md

 **Wrapping Up: My FHIR Resource Is Ready to Go**
 #
-Congratulations!
 By following these steps, I’ve created my first FHIR resource—a patient resource, to be exact.
-This isn’t just a bunch of data; it's a structured representation that speaks volumes in the interoperability language of health IT.
+It's a structured representation that speaks volumes in the interoperability language of health IT.